rob-bateman/Mozilla_London_2014/README.md

     npm install

-If you're on a Mac, depending on your setup you may need administrator permissions.
-If you are prompted to retry the install with Adminstrator permissions set, try typing:
+If you're on a Mac, depending on your setup you may need Administrator privileges.
+If you are prompted to retry the install with Adminstrator privileges set, try typing:

     sudo npm install